Introduction

 a Samba, Wireshark and dbench hacker also joined in 2007

-to work on clustered Samba with Tridgell,
+to work on clustered Samba with Andrew Tridgell,

 primarliy CTDB.